-Frozen Shoulder a quick insight
+Frozen Shoulder Review

 This is a very common complaint for people aged in their 40’s and 50’s.
 Women are more likely to develop a frozen shoulder than men and diabetics have a greater risk for developing this condition.
-Unfortunately the cause of the condition is not understood and if you have developed a frozen shoulder on one side you are at a greater risk of developing it on the other side.

 If you would like further information on this condition contact: